 In a few days will be produced a new Drama by Tom Taylor, Esq.
 Principal Characters by Messrs.
-G. Vining, Addison, G. Cooke; Mrs. Stirling, Mrs. Melfort, and Miss Maskell.
+G. Vining, Addison; G. Cooke; Mrs. Stirling, Mrs. Melfort, and Miss Maskell.

-R. KAHN'S ANATOMICAL MUSEUM, .4, Coventry-street, Leicester-square.
-Open (for gentlemen only) from Ten till Ten, containing upwards of one thousand models and preparations, illustrating every part of the human frame in health and disease, the race of men, &c.
-Lectures delivered at Twelve, Two, Four, and at Half-past Seven, by Dr. G. Sexton; and a new Series of Lec-Quarter past Eight, P.M.-Admission, 1s.-Catalogues, containing Lectures as delivered by Dr. Kahn, gratis.
+DR: KAHN'S ANATOMICAL MUSEUM, 4, Coventry-street, Leicester-square.
+Open (for gentlemen only) from Ten till Ten, containing upwards of one thousand models and preparations, illustrating every part of the human frame in health and disease, the race of men, ac.
+Lectures delivered at Twelve, Two, Four, and at Half-past Seven; by Dr. G. Sexton; and a new Series of Lec-tures is now in course of delivery by Dr. Kahn, at a Quarter past Eight, P.M.-Admission, 1s.-Catalogues, con-taining Lectures as delivered by Dr. Kahn, gratis.

 TWENTY SHILLINGS PER DOZEN.

-SOUTH AFRICAN PORT.
-"Having tasted these Wines, we say to those who like wine possessing Richness without Sweetness, Dryness with-out Acidity, and Body without Brandy, by all means give them a trial."-Vide Bell's Weekly Messenger, January 17,
+SOUTH AFRICAN PORT-"Having tasted these Wines, we say to those who like wine possessing Richness without Sweetness, Dryness with-out Acidity, and Body without Brandy, by all means give them a trial."-Vide Bell's Weekly Messenger, January 17, 1897 1837.

-Bottles included.
+Bottles in cluded.
 Packages allowed for when returned.
-Delivered free to any of the Railway Termini in London-Terms Cash.
+Delivered free to any of the Bailway Termini in London.
+Terms Cash

-A Sample Bottle for 24 stamps.
+A Sample-Bottle for 24 stamps.

 Country Orders must contain a remittance.
 Cheques to be crossed "Bank of London."